ajbanjara/Wireshark/Thrift.md

 The name of the `value_string` arrays will then be `<protoabbrev>_<filename>_<enum_name>_vals` to follow the convention used in Wireshark dissectors which translates to `jaeger_jaeger_TagType_vals` in the first case.

 * TagType does not follow the `lower_case_with_underscore`convention but follows the exact name used in the IDL, which is what an automated generator would do.
-* For the same reason, we have the `jaeger_jaeger_` repetition at the beginning of the variable names which seems redundant but might not always be.
+* For the same reason, we have the `jaeger_jaeger_` repetition at the beginning of the variable names which seems redundant but might not always be (we will also see `jaeger_agent_` for instance).

 #### Add jaeger.Tag structure as tracing.Tag